 When it comes to defining moments during a child’s school experience it is vital they have the opportunity to discuss their options and opportunities thoroughly with a qualified member of staff who can offer the best guidance.
 When students are selecting GCSE options at the end of Year 9 every student will meet with Mr Gaines, whilst every Year 11 and 13 student will have a 1-1 interview with Mr Moore.

-Additionally, all learners in years 11, and 13 have a minimum of one compulsory 1 hour session with the schools careers adviser from Northumberland County Council Ian Yarrow.
+Additionally, all learners in years 11, and 13 have a minimum of one compulsory 1 hour session with the schools careers adviser from Northumberland County Council.
 Following each meeting students will receive an action plan for their next steps and a summary of the key points from their meeting.
-Further drop in sessions with Mr Moore and Ian Yarrow are also available.
-Parents/carers can request after-school appointments by contacting the schools main office, and career guidance is also available during parents evenings.
+Further drop in sessions with Mr Moore are also available.

 STUDENTS WITH SPECIAL EDUCATIONAL NEEDS

-Students who require further support in making an informed decision on their future are provided with a tailored experience to make their next step,s either with external providers or ourselves, as smooth as possible.
+Students who require further support in making an informed decision on their future are provided with a tailored experience to make their next steps either with external providers or ourselves, as smooth as possible.
 Students will be provided with additional 1-1 careers guidance meetings if required, and arrangements to visit external providers can be made.
 Students with an Education Health Care Plan will also be supported by Northumberland County Council and the school’s SENCO throughout their annual reviews.

 HOW WE MEASURE THE SUCCESS OF OUR CEIAG CURRICULUM